berkeley-abc/abc/src/base/sn/readme.md

 The iterative dependency check refuses any observable combinational cycle and leaves the GIA unchanged on refusal.
 State, latch, macro and other non-LOOP cuts remain independent; this is not a closed sequential model.
 Successful stitching disables `@put` until a fresh `@blast`, because its interface no longer matches the reconstruction boundary.
 The original SN design is never changed.
-Ariane136 still has a reachable cache miss-handler cycle after joining wires, so this command does not yet resolve its large Verilog round-trip proof gap.

 `@blast -a -t` is a separate checked clock abstraction: outputs and next-state functions with one free corresponding-state input per eligible bit.
 It follows hierarchy, buffers and inversions,